boltops-tools/lono-docs/_docs/configsets/layering.md

 order: 8
 ---

 Configsets also support their own notion of variables layering.
-Remember, the variables can change how the configset code gets compiled.
+Remember, variables change how the configset code gets compiled.

 ## Layering Basics